 If you are looking to use the Renko indicator in MetaTrader 4, you're going to have to delve into the world of custom indicators.
 Custom indicators are those that have been created by users coding in the MQL4 programming language.
 The vast spectrum of indicators opened up by the possibility of users coding their own tools is one of the great strengths of MT4.
 Needless to say, the quality of these indicators can vary greatly, depending on where you obtain them.

-What is the best way for you to find a good-quality Renko charts MetaTrader 4 download?
+What is the best way for you to find a good-quality Renko charts MetaTrader 4 download in 2018?

 Well, the best Renko indicator for MT4 will be the one that comes from a highly-trusted source.
 This is why you should consider downloading MetaTrader 4 Supreme Edition.
 MT4SE is a custom plugin for MetaTrader 4 that has been carefully developed by a team of industry professionals on behalf of Admiral Markets.